 - The important trend of emerging/surging Asian countries such as India, Indonesia and especially China.
 For example, China is striving to increase its sales and trying to establish/build its own brands, buy US companies/brands, build out its infrastructure and "manage" its currency - The recognition that China can not just be the "world's factory" but must sell and market its own unique, innovative or adapted products to its exploding middle class ... and build/expand its relatively few and unknown brands in developed countries and particularly in the Middle Kingdom!"
 The New York Times ran yet another article on how the government is enforcing labor and environmental standards and discontinuing tax breaks in southern China "shop floor" center.
 The recent stimulus package in China encourages Chinese manufacturers to sell to the China market.
 The goal is to reduce the export dependency of selling to the US and Europe.

-- The new trend of migrating production from China to India, Vietnam and Indonesia due to the rising labor costs, more and more frequent labor shortages, the enforcement of labor and environmental standards and of course, product quality and safety issues. - My philosophy is that marketing starts and ends with the consumer or end user ... that products must be developed, channels configured and markets created or penetrated based on the consumer's contextual experiences as well as addressing their motivations, desires, needs and wants. - The "interesting" and intensifying political turmoil within Europe (e.g., Greece) and rapidly expanding "new" EU countries, especially eastern Europe ... towards each others' countries and especially towards the United States ... and the effect of this situation on US brands. - The identification and benchmarking of "best and real international marketing practices", success stories and failure examples of global companies. - The global opportunity of selling to the 4 billion "poor people" (of the 6.7 billion people on the planet) by designing and developing low cost products and services that are affordable and meet or exceed the needs of this target market. - The reality that governments of foreign countries in cross border trade can be a significant barrier to entry, a partner, a customer or a competitor ... and are in fact a 6th force in the 5 forces model when planning international market entry; distributors can be a 7th force. - A world that is drowning in an tsunami of Euros, Rupees and Yuan in sovereign wealth funds, private equity, hedge funds and "buy-out" companies that have the financial resources and savvy to pull off multi billion dollar deals even as the drama of the global credit market crisis is currently playing out. - The 1.25 billion Muslims that represent an important new global market segment provide an "order of magnitude" P & L based on the opportunity assessment your team formulates.
-The keys to this P & L are the revenue justification, the assumptions about selling prices and profits for all channel members and the optimal mix of "push/pull" marketing strategy components.
+- The new trend of migrating production from China to India, Vietnam and Indonesia due to the rising labor costs, more and more frequent labor shortages, the enforcement of labor and environmental standards and of course, product quality and safety issues. - My philosophy is that marketing starts and ends with the consumer or end user ... that products must be developed, channels configured, supply chains established and markets created or penetrated based on the consumer's contextual experiences/cultural values as well as addressing their motivations, desires, needs and wants. - The "interesting" and intensifying political turmoil within Europe (e.g., Greece, Spain and other "PIGS") and rapidly expanding "new" EU countries, especially eastern Europe ... towards each others' countries and especially towards the United States ... and the effect of this situation on US brands. - The identification and benchmarking of "best and real international marketing practices", success stories and failure examples of global companies. - The global opportunity of selling to the 4 billion "poor people" (of the 7 billion people on the planet) by designing and developing low cost products and services that are affordable and meet or exceed the needs of this target market. - The reality that governments of foreign countries in cross border trade can be a significant barrier to entry, a partner, a customer or a competitor ... and are in fact a 6th force in the 5 forces model when planning international market entry; distributors can be a 7th force. - A world that is drowning in an tsunami of Euros, Rupees and Yuan in sovereign wealth funds, private equity, hedge funds and "buy-out" companies that have the financial resources and savvy to pull off multi billion dollar deals even as the drama of the European credit market crisis is currently playing out. - The 1.25 billion Muslims that represent an important new global market segment